nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.
-Case in-sensitive.
+Case insensitive.
 This key relates to the email address given in the `email` field, but providing the `pgp` field without an `email` field is also possible.

 This key SHOULD be available on https://keys.openpgp.org